smkiewel/aeonRequestsDialog/README.md

 * 'json_content': args to be passed as the content of the json request

   default: null

+* 'jsonSubmit': callback called just prior to ajax call to fetch json; return false to prevent the dialog from showing

+  default: function(){return true;}

+* 'jsonComplete': callback called just after json response is received; passed the json response; return false to prevent the dialog from showing

+  default: function(data){return true;}

 * 'custom_callback': function used in custom processing to provide the data